AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/adobe-target/tabs/api-reference.md

 static func retrieveLocationContent(_ requestArray: [TargetRequest], with targetParameters: TargetParameters? = nil)
 ```

-- `requestArray`: An array of `TargetRequest` objects to retrieve content
+- `requestArray`: An array of `TargetRequest` objects to retrieve content.
-- `targetParameters`: A `TargetParameters` object containing parameters for all locations in the requests array
+- `targetParameters`: A `TargetParameters` object containing parameters for all locations in the requests array.
 **Example**

 ```swift